livingegg/livingegg/README.md

 ## “It's worth the risk.
 Even if it kills me.”

 all/any pronouns |
-more info on patreon & pronounspage
+info on patreon & pronounspage